Istio service mesh add-on plug-in CA certificate troubleshooting

 • After you grant permission for the user-assigned managed identity to access the Azure Key Vault, you can use the plug-in CA certificates feature together with the Istio add-on.
 For more information, see the Enable the Istio add-on to use a plug-in CA certificate section.

-• For the cluster to auto-detect changes in the Azure Key Vault secrets, you have to enable auto-rotation.
+• For the cluster to auto-detect changes in the Azure Key Vault secrets, you have to enable auto-rotation for the Azure Key Vault secrets provider add-on.

-• Although changes to the intermediate certificate are applied automatically, the istiod deployment has to be restarted after you make changes to the root certificate.
-The deployment restart is accomplished by using a cronjob, as explained in the Deployed resources section.
+• Although changes to the intermediate certificate are applied automatically, changes to the root certificate are only picked up by the control plane after the istiod deployment is restarted by a cronjob that the add-on deploys, as explained in the Deployed resources section.
+This cronjob runs at a 10-minute interval.

 Enable the Istio add-on to use a plug-in CA certificate

-The Istio add-on Istio plug-in CA certificate feature allows you to configure plug-in root and intermediate certificates on the mesh on your cluster.
+The Istio add-on plug-in CA certificates feature allows you to configure plug-in root and intermediate certificates for the mesh.
 To provide plug-in certificate information when you enable the add-on, specify the following parameters for the az aks mesh enable command in Azure CLI.

 Parameter Description